 Programmatically scroll the webpage to top using Blazor Floating Action Button (FAB) component

-This article explains how to programmatically achieve this functionality with ease using FAB component.
-For a quick start with FAB component, refer to this link.
+This article explains how to programmatically achieve this functionality with ease using the FAB component.
+For a quick start with the FAB component, refer to this link.

 Add the FAB component